mermaid-js/mermaid/docs/README.md

 Many editors, wikis and other tools also have mermaid integrations and plugins, making it easy to start using mermaid.
 A few of those are described in [Simple start to write diagrams](./n00b-gettingStarted.md).

-For a more detailed introduction to Mermaid and some of it's more basic uses, look to the [Overview for Beginners](./n00b-overview.md) and [Usage](./usage.md).
+For a more detailed introduction to Mermaid and some of it's basic uses, refer to [Overview for Beginners](./n00b-overview.md) and [Usage](./usage.md).

 🌐 [CDN](https://unpkg.com/mermaid/) | 📖 [Documentation](https://mermaidjs.github.io) | 🙌 [Contribution](https://github.com/mermaid-js/mermaid/blob/develop/docs/development.md) | 📜 [Version Log](./CHANGELOG.md) | 🔌 [Plug-Ins](./integrations.md)